SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 including computed properties,
 instance methods, static methods, initializers, type aliases, and even other enumeration, structure, and class declarations.
-Enumeration declarations can't contain destructor or protocol declarations.
+Enumeration declarations can't contain deinitializer or protocol declarations.

 Unlike classes and structures, enumeration types do not have an implicitly provided default initializer;